Post-democracy

-The term post-democracy was used by Warwick University political scientist Colin Crouch in 2000 in his book Coping with Post-Democracy.
+The term post-democracy is a term coined by Warwick University political scientist Colin Crouch in 2000 in his book Coping with Post-Democracy.
 It designates states that operate by democratic systems (elections are held, governments fall, and there is freedom of speech), but whose application is progressively limited.
-A small elite is taking the tough decisions and co-opts the democratic institutions.
-Crouch further developed the idea in an article called Is there a liberalism beyond social democracy? for the think tank Policy Network and in his subsequent book The Strange Non-Death of Neo-Liberalism.
+That is, a small elite co-opts democratic institutions to give itself decision-making authority.
+Crouch further developed the idea in an article called, "Is there a liberalism beyond social democracy?" for the think tank Policy Network and in his subsequent book The Strange Non-Death of Neo-Liberalism.

 The term may also denote a general conception of a post-democratic system that may involve other structures of group decision-making and governance than the ones found in contemporary or historical democracy.